rpivo/frameworkless/README.md

 # frameworkless

-A collection of resources to build web apps without a framework.
+A collection of opinionated resources to build web apps without a framework.

 ## Development